jaredtumiel/fastpages/_posts/2019-08-11-use-algorithms.md

 ---
 layout: post
 title: Your Algorithmic Reflection
-subtitle: Google, Facebook, Twitter, and their advertisers want to shape your behaviour.
+description: Google, Facebook, Twitter, and their advertisers want to shape your behaviour.
 This doesn't have to be bad.
-bigimg: /img/cover.jpg
+image: /img/cover.jpg
-tags: [tech]
 ---
 Most people are aware that algorithms shape their online experience.
 Some people understand that the algorithms' underlying incentive is to maximise time spent on-site and number of ad-clicks. **Few people know how to use this to their benefit.**